hphelion/documentation/community/community.network-requirements.md

 This page provides an overview of important information on the network configuration required for a baremetal HP Helion OpenCloud Community edition installation.

 For virtual installations, the installation simulates the deployment of OpenStack by creating and configuring a set of virtual machines (VMs) on a single system.
-As such, no network configuration is required.
+As such, no manual network configuration is required.

 * [Physical network architecture](#physical-network-architecture)
 * [Network configuration for a baremetal installation](#config)